 Below are the facts of type 3 or 4.

 Level 2 examines two facts at a time to enter one or more marks.
 This level has several parts as well.
 In general, it looks at two facts at a time where the links for both facts have the same noun type.
 Logic puzzles that benefit from this level include: "Circus Anniversaries", "Fancy Footwear", "Hello Dolly!", "Mixed-Up Mythology", "The Seven Wives of Henri VII", "Six Fearsome Heroes", and "Witnesses".

-Level 3 examines n facts at a time to enter one or more marks.
+Level 3 examines all facts at a time to enter one or more marks.
 This level is for difficult puzzles such as "Hello Dolly!" and "The Seven Wives of Henri VII".

 Level 4 is the level of last resort.
 If a logic puzzle cannot be solved with its facts and rules, then assumptions must be made.
-Assumption is just a fancy word for guess, which is something you humans are good at.
 Usually assumptions are necessary for difficult puzzles.
-If the program makes an assumption, then finds there is a contradiction, the program must undo the assumption, and make another one.
+If the program makes an assumption, then later finds a contradiction or violation, the program must undo the assumption, and make another one.
 Even when the program finds a solution, it will undo the last assumption it made to see if there is another solution.
 The program will proceed in this manner until all possibilities have been exhausted.
-If there are multiple solutions, this usually means the puzzle module is not well defined.
+If there are multiple solutions, this usually means the puzzle was not properly designed and/or implemented.

 For more information, please read the article on assumptions.

-Levels are how Mystery Master finds marks in a logical and systematic manner.
-You could learn a lot about solving logic puzzles by understanding how the levels work.
+Levels are invoked to find marks in a logical and systematic manner.
+You could learn a lot about solving logic puzzles by understanding how each level works.